Thai Beef Drunken Noodles

 Of course, if you can’t find them easily, you can always hit up Amazon.

+I always use low-sodium soy sauce in most dishes, as I find regular soy sauce a bit too salty.
 If you don’t want to buy low-sodium soy sauce, use regular soy sauce for half the amount and add water to the other half.
 This will help you cut down on sodium.

 Oh, and the oyster and fish sauce are key, so don’t skimp on those!

+If you live near a large Asian market, you can often find fresh rice noodles, but most rice noodles will be dried for most folks.
 Try to find the widest noodles you can find, but really, any size will work fine.
 In a super pinch, you could even use wide pasta.
 It won’t be traditional, but it will still be tasty.

 Now, I know it seems odd to thinly slice ribeye and throw it into a stirfry, BUT trust me, it’s worth it!
+It will be slightly more expensive, but the cook-up will be super tender and flavorful.

 At my local Asian market, I can find it thinly sliced right in the meat department.
 It makes it even easier to throw together.

-Finally, if you can find Thai basil, you’ll be rewarded with the perfect little anise bite that you often find in traditional Thai food.
+Finally, if you can find Thai basil, you’ll be rewarded with the perfect little anise bite you often see in traditional Thai food.
+Thai basil tastes like Italian basil, which has started to flower.
+It’s much heavier on the anise flavor but not overpowering.

 head on shot of Thai Beef Drunken Noodles